Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/identify.typ

   )
 )

-Today we had an online meeting, during which we discussed the implementation of an intake and identified the neeeds, goals, and constraints for this mechanism.
+Today we had an online meeting, during which we discussed the implementation of an intake and identified the needs, goals, and constraints for this mechanism.

 #figure(
   image("identify-intake.excalidraw.svg", width: 50%),